fluffybastard/k8s-intro/README.md

   Normal  Started    1m    kubelet, minikube  Started container
 ```

-To delete a pod run
+To delete a pod run.
 `$ kubectl delete pods web-server` : you should see something similar to this : `pod "web-server" deleted`

-Check the status by listing all pods
+Check the status by listing all pods.
 `$ kubectl get pods -o wide`

 If none are running you will see : `No resources found.`

 ### Run a multiple pods setup
-Create the resource
+Create the resource.
 `$ kubectl create -f resources/nginx-deployment.yml`

-List all running pods
+List all running pods.
 `$ kubectl get pods -o wide`
 ```
 NAME                          READY     STATUS    RESTARTS   AGE       IP           NODE